 - What is the head like?
 What strengths do they have?
 What do other parents, staff and students think of them?
 A head can singularly make or destroy a school.
 Look for good, strong leadership with clear guidelines and boundaries.
 Do the children have a healthy respect for the head?
 Do they know much about the head?
 This can be quite telling.

 - Additional needs.
 What is the school's attitude to those who need extra help and support, whether social, emotional or academic?
-Are there programmes to stretch the gifted, talented and able?
+Are there programmes to stretch the most able?
 What about those with special educational needs and disabilities?
 Does the praise/ discipline system flex to meet individual needs?
 Does it fit with your expectations?

 - Inspection reports.
-Read the latest inspection report.
+Read the latest Ofsted inspection report.
 What are the headline grades, 'Outstanding', 'Inadequate' or somewhere in between?
 What actions does the report suggest the school should take?
 Ask what they have done.
 Some schools share their school improvement plan with parents - you may even find it on their website.
 This is a good indication of where the focus will be in the coming year(s) and an indication of what they need to do better.
 But don’t judge a school entirely by its Ofsted report: it may have got its Outstanding rating by ticking the right boxes, or a Requires Improvement rating because it didn’t tick a few boxes you don’t care about anyway.
 The date of the Ofsted report could render its findings obsolete too.

-- PE, games and sport.
+- Games.
 How much of the curriculum is devoted to keeping children fit, active, healthy?
-Do they run teams for all or just the lucky few?
-Is there sport for all - including those who find traditional team games tricky?
+Do they run teams for all or just the talented few?
+Is there sport for those who find traditional team games tricky?
 Do they play against other schools?
 When?
 Which sports and teams?

 - Lines of communication.
 How does the school report to parents?
 Is there an active PTA?
 Are parents invited to be involved with the school?
 What about newsletters?